Aristotelian vs. Galilean Forms of Explanation

 Aristotle explained the behavior of an object, such as a rock, in terms of the “essential nature” of that object.
 For Aristotle, a non-measurable force existed within an object that compelled it to behave in a certain manner.
 A stone, for example, was classified by Aristotle as a heavy object, while fire was defined as a light object.
 Since heavy objects, likes stones, tend to fall downwards and light objects, such as fire, tend to move upwards, these behaviors --gravity and levity respectively-- were deemed by Aristotle to be part of the essential nature of those objects.
 The significant point here is that the factors determining the behavior of an object, according to Aristotle, all originate within the object to be explained, and depend upon the unobservable nature of that object.

 Explanation assumed a whole new form.
 Instead of rolling a number of balls down an inclined plane and calculating the average of the group, basing the “law of movement on an inclined plane” on that average, Galileo followed a completely different procedure.
 He considered all of the variables that could influence the motion of the ball and what their effect on the ball’s motion would be.
-How would the angle of the inclined plane, the shape of the ball, the surface of the plane, the medium surrounding the ball, etc. affect the movement of the ball?
+How would the angle of the inclined plane, the shape of the ball, the surface of both the ball and the plane, the medium surrounding the ball, etc. affect the movement of the ball?
 By viewing each of these factors as measurable variables, Galileo could postulate how a change in one or more of these variables would affect the overall movement of the ball, making it move faster, slower --or even upwards!
 The various movements were not considered natural or unnatural, but rather predictable consequences of different constellations of ball shape, plane angle, etc. As a result, several different explanations were replaced by one single systemic explanation.
 The concept of natural vs. unnatural motion became superfluous.
-All motion was natural.
 Occam’s Razor made these two concepts irrelevant.
-In addition, Galileo’s principles of motion (and the principles of those who followed him) could now be applied not only to balls rolling down an inclined plane, but any kind of motion by any kind of object.
-In the place of a separate and distinct Aristotelian explanation for the movement of every single object based on the non-measurable “nature” of that object, we had a single Galilean explanation for the movement, not just of the ball but of a whole variety of objects, using a simple set of principles that predicted each behaviors as a consequence of the measurable relationship between the relevant variables.
-Better and better explanations could now be proposed and tested (and accepted or rejected) by comparing how precisely they explained the motion of a variety of objects.
+All motion was conditional.
+In addition, Galileo’s principles of motion (and the principles of those who followed him) could now be applied not only to balls rolling down an inclined plane, but any kind of motion/behavior associated with any kind of object.
+In the place of separate and distinct Aristotelian explanations for the movement of different objects based on the non-measurable “nature” of those objects, we had a single Galilean explanation for the movement, not just of the ball but of a whole variety of objects, using a simple set of principles that predicted each behavior as a consequence of the measurable relationship among the relevant variables.
+Better and better explanations could now be proposed and tested (and accepted or rejected) by comparing how accurately and precisely they explained the motion of a variety of objects.

 This revolution in science was a fundamental consequence of by far the most unique aspect of the methodological innovations introduced by the Mechanical Revolution, i.e. the rejecting of any reference to the historically given in the formulation and determination of lawfulness.
 Whether an event described by a law occurs rarely, often, or not at all is irrelevant to the validity of the law.
 What becomes lawful is not the historical association between items, but rather the theoretical relationship between variables.
-The historical occurrences are not lawful; instead, they are deduced by aid of the laws.
-Consequently, “historical rarity is no disproof, historical regularity no proof of lawfulness” (Lewin, 1935:26).
-“The Newtonian achievement rendered Aristotelian patterns of explanation logically incoherent” (Wilson, 1969:298).
+The historical occurrences are not lawful; rather, they are deduced by aid of the laws.
+Consequently, “historical rarity is no disproof, historical regularity no proof of lawfulness” (Lewin, 1935: 26).
+“The Newtonian achievement rendered Aristotelian patterns of explanation logically incoherent” (Wilson, 1969: 298).

 We need to abandon essentialist Aristotelian explanations in the social sciences in favor of conditional explanations that account for variation in social behavior in terms of the different material circumstances in which individuals and populations find themselves.
 If, for example, we can explain differences in gender-related behavior by focusing on such quantifiable variables as the work load of men vs. women, the division of labor between men and women in the household economy, differences between men and women in control over household resources, the role of men and women in the larger political economy, the role of men vs. women in warfare, etc., without ever having to mention purported “natural” characteristics, then the principle of Occam’s Razor states that such concepts are irrelevant and should be abandoned.
 They add nothing to the explanation.
 They are superfluous.

 Various patterns of social behavior occur cross-culturally with regard to ecology, kinship, gender, religion and many other aspects of human social behavior.
-I submit that we can better understand the cross-cultural diversity and similarity of such behavior if we approach them through the consistent application of systemic models that attempt to explain such behaviors as a consequence of underlying ecological and economic conditions, rather than through the use of vague and operationally indefinable concepts that result in logically unconnected and non-systematic explanations or in explanations that are so vague and subjective as to lack scientific credibility.
+I submit that we can better understand the cross-cultural diversity and similarity of human social behaviors if we approach them through the application of systemic models that attempt to explain such behaviors as a consequence of underlying ecological and economic conditions, rather than through the use of vague and operationally indefinable concepts that result in logically unconnected and non-systematic explanations or in explanations that are so vague and subjective as to lack scientific credibility.

 * * * * *